-Had Townview Foods Limited been a subsidiary undertaking for the entire year, unaudited Group revenue would have been £27,858,000 and unaudited Group profit for the period would have been £568,000.
+Had Townview Foods Limited been a subsidiary undertaking for the entire of 2012, unaudited Group revenue would have been £27,858,000 and unaudited Group profit for the period would have been £568,000.
 These amounts have been derived using the actual consolidated results for the year plus pre-acquisition trading results for Townview Foods Limited extracted from unaudited management information.

-Included in creditors is an amount totalling £1,726,000 which is split between deferred consideration of £1,588,000 and the balance of the net assets of £110,000 and the notional interest of £28,000 for the period of acquisition to $31^{st}$ December 2012.
+Included in liabilities in 2012 was an amount totalling £1,726,000 which was split between deferred consideration of £1,588,000 and the balance of the net assets of £110,000 and the notional interest of £28,000 for the period of acquisition to 31st December 2012.
+At 31 December 2013, liabilities include £753,000 comprising deferred consideration of £680,000 and notional interest of £73,000.